 - More heavily discounted: Has been on the market for longer (launched in October 2016).

-If the number of relative strengths (bullet points above) is taken as a guide, the A6500 comes out slightly ahead of the X-T20 (6 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A6500 comes out slightly ahead of the X-T20 (6 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the X-T20 or the A6500 handle or perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is where reviews by experts come in.
 The table below summarizes the assessments of some of the best known camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
 The detailed reviews can be accessed by clicking on the site logo in the table header.